Here's what we saw Saturday night from the Dunham Jazz Dancers and Dance Ensemble...

-The evening classes meet for 1 1/2 hours once or twice a week and students are required to complete 2 evening credits during the Fall and Winter/Spring terms.
+The classes meet for 1 1/2 hours one or two evenings per week and students are required to complete two evening credits during the fall and winter/spring terms.

 This class provides a broad overview of various ethnic dance forms with an emphasis on blending West African dance with modern day Jazz and Hip-Hop.Close